Aims and questions

 BtM investigated how audiences engage with and form around ‘specialised’ films in four English regions (the North East, North West, South West, and Yorkshire and the Humber).
 Audience formation is understood here as the processes of engagement with films that generate audience experiences.
-Drawing on industry definitions, ‘specialised films’ are understood as films outside the mainstream, including small-scale UK films, foreign language, documentary, archival, and hard-to-pigeonhole films, and films with unconventional narratives, themes, or cinematic techniques.
+Drawing on industry definitions, ‘specialised’ films are understood as films outside the mainstream, including small-scale UK films, foreign language, documentary, archival, and hard-to-pigeonhole films, and films with unconventional narratives, themes, or cinematic techniques.

 Provision of mainstream film is good across England.
 However, provision of specialised films is low across the English regions outside London, which limits the opportunities for people to experience a more diverse film culture.
 Although audience reception studies have made audiences increasingly visible within academic debate, and UK film industry and policy has gathered intelligence about audiences, little attention has been paid to the specific contextual relationships and interactions between media and people that generate and sustain audiences in English regions.
-This leaves a need to examine the provision of specialised films, and about how audiences form in relation to specialised film provision in different regions.
+Thus, there was a need to examine the provision of specialised films, and how audiences form in relation to specialised film provision in different regions.

 Audience policy for specialised films takes a regional approach in attempting to improve provision and create a more diverse film culture.
-Our project aims to provide a firm evidence base for such policy developments by establishing a detailed understanding of how audiences form in their engagement with specialised films, the extent to which they are committed to film cultural diversity and the role that regional identity plays in that process.
+This project aimed to provide a firm evidence base for such policy developments by establishing a detailed understanding of how audiences form in their engagement with specialised films, the extent to which they are committed to film cultural diversity and the role that regional identity plays in that process.

-This focused, comprehensive and impactful project will explore the relationship between audiences and specialised films by examining the practices of venue-based and online film consumption, how different audiences experience specialised films, and the value of venues in the regional provision of film.
+This focused, comprehensive and impactful project explored the relationship between audiences and specialised films by examining the practices of venue-based and online film consumption, how different audiences experience specialised films, and the value of venues in the regional provision of film.
 It will also address the provision of specialised film by examining the industry processes of funding, production, distribution and exhibition (including online) of specialised films in selected English regions.

 Following an earlier pilot study, the project brought together a highly experienced interdisciplinary team to undertake this research, comprised of academic experts in cultural policy, digital humanities, film studies, sociology, and partners from UK film industry and policy organisations.
-Through a partnership with the British Film Institute’s (BFI) Film Audience Network (FAN) and the Film Hubs (which organise provision of specialised film and fosters audience participation regionally), the project has directly impacted the BFI’s efforts to improve regional audience figures, widen film choice, and enhance the cultural benefits of specialised film.
+Through a partnership with the British Film Institute (BFI)’s Film Audience Network (FAN) and Film Hubs (which organise the provision of specialised film and fosters audience participation regionally), the project has directly impacted the BFI’s efforts to improve regional audience figures, widen film choice, and enhance the cultural benefits of specialised film.
 The project has therefore established a strong relationship between scholarly understandings of audiences and the development of official audience policies and industry practices in the context of regional provision.

-The project focussed on four English regions with a range of specialised film exhibition venues and mixed socio-economic populations, serviced by three of the BFI’s Film Hubs.
+The project focused on four English regions with a range of specialised film exhibition venues and mixed socio-economic populations, serviced by three of the BFI’s Film Hubs.
 For each region, the research entailed gathering data about: